JamesTheGiblet/readme-generator-webapp/README.md

 ## ✨ Core Features

 * **📝 Guided Multi-Step Form:** An intuitive, step-by-step process that walks you through every necessary section of a high-quality README.
-* **👁️ Live Interactive Preview:** See the fully rendered Markdown output update in real-time as you fill out the forms.
-* **🔗 GitHub Repo Analysis:** Optionally provide a GitHub URL to automatically analyze your repository and pre-fill project details.
+* **GitHub Repo Analysis:** Optionally provide a GitHub URL to automatically analyze your repository and pre-fill project details.
 * **🎨 Tones & Customization:** Choose from multiple README tones (Professional, Friendly, etc.) to match your project's style.
 * **📥 Easy Export:** Instantly copy the generated Markdown to your clipboard or download it as a `README.md` file.